Senior Gear Editor

 Pros: Sustainable, storm-ready GORE-TEX protection

-Pricey, pockets are sufficient but not a standout feature
+Cons: Pricey, pockets are sufficient but not a standout feature

 Patagonia’s 2023/2024 Snow line just dropped, and with it, the Untracked outerwear kit (bib and jacket).
-We were lucky enough to get in these bibs before they released last season, and were impressed with what we found.
+We were lucky enough to get in these bibs before they released last season and were impressed with what we found.
 The standout feature of these bibs is the sustainable GORE-TEX construction.
-GORE-TEX, while providing the gold standard in terms of durable, waterproof/breathable fabric, takes a toll on the environment, which is why Patagonia has always gone with their own in-house waterproof/breathable fabric made with more sustainable materials.
+GORE-TEX, while providing the gold standard in terms of durable, waterproof/breathable fabric, takes a toll on the environment, which is why Patagonia has always gone with its own in-house waterproof/breathable fabric made with more sustainable materials.
 For 2023/24, the two snowsports giants have come together to produce a PFC-free and 100% recycled GORE-TEX fabric that’s up to Patagonia’s rigorous environmental standards.

 And the fabric performs.
 Super durable and capable of withstanding wet conditions, the fabric, with a light flannel backer, moved extremely well, both on the resort and for colder backcountry expeditions.
 The fabric wasn’t the most breathable we’ve tried, and ran a bit warmer due to the flannel backer, landing this bib a little further on the resort side of the spectrum, though for colder, stormier tours, this bib certainly is up to the task.
 Features-wise, the bibs have two deep pockets, and a low-rise bib that sits fairly snug, keeping snow out despite the low coverage.
 The suspender straps are extremely low-profile as to be almost unnoticeable.
 The bibs also feature a Recco Reflector, which aids professionals in finding you should an emergency arise, and are backed by Patagonia’s Ironclad Guarantee — if you break it, they’ll fix it.
-Classy, bombproof and sustainable, the only things that kept this bib from hitting top marks were the high price, and lack of pockets.
+Classy, bombproof, and sustainable, the only things that kept this bib from hitting top marks were the high price and lack of pockets.

-CHECK PRICE ON PATAGONIA
+CHECK PRICE ON PATAGONIAAnother Awesome Backcountry Bib

-Outdoor Research Skytour Ascentshell ($400)
+Outdoor Research Skytour Ascentshell ($430)

 Weight: 768g